 Interview Round of the Selection Process

-From the students who have best demonstrated their fulfillment of the award criteria through their application, the top candidates for the award will be chosen to participate in a 30 minute interview with the selection committee during the week of March 24, 2014.
+From the students who have best demonstrated their fulfillment of the award criteria through their application, the top candidates for the award will be chosen to participate in a 30 minute interview with the selection committee in March 2016.
 Based upon the interview and the overall application, an award recipient will be determined.

-All candidates will be notified of their application status during the week of March 10, 2014.
+All candidates will be notified of their application status during the first week in March 2016.

 - 2012: Brian Williams

 - 2010: Heather Fischler

 If you have any questions about the application process or the information sessions, please e-mail us at email@example.com.
 We look forward to receiving your application packets.

 When completing the online application, please note that the application cannot be saved and completed at a later time.
 As a result, ensure that you have enough time and all required information to complete the application before beginning the process.